CatMLima/HBV202GAss10-design-pattern-project/src/main/java/is/hi/hbv202g/ass9/composite/README.md

-Add your `.java` files needed for the compositie pattern here.
+Add your `.java` files needed for the composite pattern here.